mulle-sde/mulle-craft/README.md

    - git clone https://github.com/Linuxbrew/brew.git ~/.linuxbrew
    - PATH="$HOME/.linuxbrew/bin:$PATH"
    - brew update
-   - brew install mulle-kybernetik/software/mulle-build
+   - brew install mulle-kybernetik/software/mulle-craft

 script:
-   - mulle-build
+   - mulle-craft
    - mulle-test
 ```

-## Example Homebrew / Linuxbrew integreation using mulle-build
+## Example Homebrew / Linuxbrew integreation using mulle-craft

 Homebrew integration has to be customized by project.
 Instead of using
-**mulle-build** to resolve the dependencies, you want **brew** to install them
+**mulle-craft** to resolve the dependencies, you want **brew** to install them
 for you.
-Installing and testing is provided by mulle-build.
+Installing and testing is provided by mulle-craft.
 This works on OS X
 and Linux!